 Be sure you put all your food scraps and food-soiled paper in your curbside food and yard waste cart.
-Consider donating food external link you don't use for the big dinner or party.
-Local food banks appreciate many canned items, including juices, nuts, fruits and vegetables.
+Consider donating food you don't use for the holidays.
+Local food banks appreciate many canned or packaged items, including juices, nuts, fruits and vegetables.
 Food banks generally do not want open items, perishables or homemade foods.

 Don't forget those leftovers

 Place leftover food in clear containers so they are less likely to get lost in the fridge and forgotten.
 Visit Food: Too Good To Waste for tips on smart shopping, easy food prep and how to waste less food.